30-Second Overview

 - Emphasis on aesthetic theory and creative practice

-National Kaohsiung Normal University Department of Fine Arts
+Department of Fine Arts, National Kaohsiung Normal University

 - Emphasizes local cultural characteristics

-National Changhua University of Education Department of Fine Arts
+Department of Fine Arts, National Changhua University of Education

-- Art education stronghold in central Taiwan
+- A major center for art education in central Taiwan

-- Emphasis on balance of practice and theory
+- Emphasizes both practice and theory

-Curriculum Evolution in Art Education
+Curricular Evolution in Art Education

 From Traditional Techniques to Contemporary Creation

-Early Curriculum (1950-1980)
+Early Curricula (1950-1980)

-- Emphasis on realistic ability and basic skills
+- Emphasis on realistic representation and fundamentals

-- Relatively conservative and traditional curriculum
+- Curricula were relatively conservative and traditional

-- Introduction of modern art concepts
+- Modern art concepts were introduced

-Contemporary Curriculum (2000-Present)
+Contemporary Curricula (2000-Present)

 - Cross-media creation